Quantum algorithms applied to satellite mission planning for Earth observation

 \subsection{Relaying Algorithm}

-To move from one request to another the satellite must rotate according to the relaying algorithm.
-To compute this rotation, there are two points of interest known as the final median points of the first request and the initial median point of the second request.
+The satellite must rotate according to the relaying algorithm to move from one request to another.
+To compute this rotation, two points of interest are the final median points of the first request and the initial median point of the second request.
 These points, respectively, signify the time at which the first request was completed and the time at which the next request will begin.
-For a given transition, the relaying algorithm operates in two steps: 1) it computes the relative positions of each median point with respect to the satellite and 2) calculates in degrees the angle between these vectors.
+For a given transition, the relaying algorithm operates in two steps: 1) it computes the relative positions of each median point for the satellite, and 2) calculates in degrees the angle between these vectors.
 Assuming that the satellite rotates at a constant speed of one degree every second and that the Earth is a perfect sphere, the resultant angle can be approximated as the total relaying time in seconds.